Togari (manga)

-Togari: The Sword of Justice (トガリ, Togari) is a Japanese manga series written and illustrated by Yoshinori Natsume.
+Togari (トガリ) is a Japanese manga series written and illustrated by Yoshinori Natsume.
 The story follows orphan Tobei, who was beheaded for committing countless crimes in the Edo period and sent to Hell where he suffered for 300 years.
 The regent of Hell makes Tobei an offer to slay 108 "Togas" (spiritual manifestations of sin) in 108 days in 21st-century Japan with Togari, a magical sword.
 Tobei readily agrees for the chance to be free from Hell.

 The manga was serialized in Shogakukan's Weekly Shōnen Sunday from August 2000 to February 2002, ending the series prematurely at 68 chapters.
 The individual chapters were collected in eight tankōbon volumes.
 The abrupt ending was intentional, as the last four pages of the eighth volume has a spoof advertisement for "Togari: The Perfect Edition".
 Then the publishers apologized for the spoof in the last page of the volume.
 The manga was licensed for English release in North America by Viz Media.

 A sequel, titled Togari Shiro, was serialized in Media Factory's Monthly Comic Flapper from October 2009 to May 2011, with its chapters collected in three volumes.